bahrus/trans-render/README.md

 The ability to keep the styles separate from the HTML does not invalidate support for inline styles.
 The browser supports both, and probably always will.

 Likewise, arguing for the benefits of this library is not in any way meant to disparage the usefulness of the current prevailing orthodoxy of including the binding / formatting instructions in the markup.
 I would be delighted to see the [template instantiation proposal](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with support for inline binding, added to the arsenal of tools developers could use.
-Should that proposal come to fruition, this library, hovering under 1KB, would be in competition with one that is 0KB, with the full backing / optimization work of Chrome, Safari, Firefox.
+Should that proposal come to fruition, this library, hovering under 1KB, would be in mind-share competition with one that is 0KB, with the full backing / optimization work of Chrome, Safari, Firefox.
 Why would anyone use this library then?

 And in fact, the library described here is quite open ended.
-Portions of the templates can invoke any custom function to be populated.
-Or it could use browser-provided template instantation up to a point, and this library for more light-touch "macro" binding.
+Until template instantiation become built into the browser, this library could be used as a tiny stand-in.
+Once template instantiation is built into the browser, this library could continue to supplement the native support (or the other way around)

-For example, in the second example above, this library has nothing to offer in terms of string interpolation, since CSS matching provides no help:
+For example, in the second example above, the core "init" function nothing to offer in terms of string interpolation, since CSS matching provides no help:

 ```html
 <div>Hello {{Name}}</div>
 ```

-As this is a fundamental use case for template instantiation, it could be used as a first round of processing.
+We provide a small helper function "interpolate" for this purpose, but as this is a fundamental use case for template instantiation, and as this library doesn't add much "value-add" for that use case, native template instantiation could be used as a first round of processing.
 And where it makes sense to tightly couple the binding to the template, use it there as well, followed by a binding step using this library.
-Just as use of inline styles, supplemented by css style tags/files is something seen quite often.
+Just as use of inline styles, supplemented by css style tags/files (or the other around) is something seen quite often.

 A question in my mind, is how does this rendering approach fit in with web components (I'm going to take a leap here and assume that [HTML Modules / Imports](https://github.com/w3c/webcomponents/issues/645) in some form makes it into browsers, even though I think the discussion still has some relevance without that).

-I think this alternative approach can provide value, by providing a process for "Pipeline Rendering":  Rendering starts with an HTML template element, which produces transformed markup using init.
-Then consuming / extending web components could insert additional bindings using update, providing their own transformation.
+I think this alternative approach can provide value, by providing a process for "Pipeline Rendering":  Rendering starts with an HTML template element, which produces transformed markup using init or native template instantiation.
+Then consuming / extending web components could insert additional bindings via the CSS-matching transformation this library provides.

 To aid with this process, the init and update functions provide a rendering options parameter, which contains an optional "initializedCallback" and "updatedCallback" option.
+This allows a pipeline processing sequence to be set up, similar in concept to [Apache Cocoon](http://cocoon.apache.org/2.2/1290_1_1.html).